SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 * ⑦ Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.

-### 3-D Secure

-Swedbank Pay will handle 3-D Secure authentication when this is required.
-When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
-There are two alternative outcome of a card payment:

-1. 3-D Secure enabled - by default, 3-D Secure should be enabled, and Swedbank Pay will check if the card is enrolled with 3-D Secure.
-This depends on the issuer of the card.
-If the card is not enrolled with 3-D Secure, no authentication of the cardholder is done.
-2. Card supports 3-D Secure - if the card is enrolled with 3-D Secure, Swedbank Pay will redirect the cardholder to the autentication mechanism that is decided by the issuing bank.
-Normally this will be done using BankID or Mobile BankID.

 ### Payment Url

 {% include payment-url.md when="selecting Vipps as payment instrument" %}